Now incorporating The Sudbury Hill Harrow and Wherever End Times

 Another walk in Grove Farm (26/10/2022)

-A series of tweets with four photos each.
-The photos also have ALT text with more narrative.
+Update: Originally a series of tweets with four photos each.
+The photos also had ALT text with more narrative.
+However since that troll Musk destroyed that forum, I had to escape.
+What follows are the raw photos.
+(Ed.)

 Wednesday, October 26, 2022